ooyala/miyamoto/README.md

 ## Security

-I use a different AWS user for each architecture tree, and separate AWS groups to control the acls for the trees.
-The machine users only have write permission on the status subdirectory of their architecture subtree, and read-only access to the rest of their architecture tree.
-A compromised machine can't push new manifests to its own architecture, and it can't view the manifests or statuses of the other architectures.
+Use a different AWS user for each architecture tree, and separate AWS IAM groups to control the acls for the trees.
+The machine users only need write permission on the status subdirectory of their architecture subtree, and read-only access to the rest of their architecture tree.
+A compromised machine can't push new manifests, and it can't view the manifests or statuses of the other architectures.

 I've included an example AWS policy that enforces this.
 It assumes that you're dedicating an entire AWS bucket to your masterless